-Oh, these cranberry crumb loaves are the most amazingly delicious little loaves!
-I’ve been making them for years – usually at the holidays because they make such great gifts – and it’s always a case of “Wow, I forgot how good these are!”
+Oh, goodness these cranberry crumb loaves are so amazingly delicious – whether you make them as loaves or muffins!
+Even though I’ve been making them for years – usually at the holidays because they make such great gifts – and it’s always a case of “Wow, I always forget how good these are!”

-You know those simple recipes that use normal pantry ingredients and have not-super-exciting names like ‘cranberry crumb loaves’ but then blow you away with their flavor, texture, and all around yumminess?
-Yeah, this is that.
+You know those simple recipes that use real food pantry ingredients and have not-super-exciting names like ‘cranberry crumb loaves,’ but then blow you away with their flavor, texture, and all around yumminess?
+Yeah, this is that kind of recipe.

-And if you’re not feeling the “loaf” part of the recipe, go ahead and make muffins anytime – regular size or mini, they’ll be welcomed at an breakfast or snack.
-(Affiliate links are included below for your convenience – thanks for your support!)
+And if you’re not feeling the “loaf” part of the recipe, go ahead and make muffins anytime – regular size or mini, they’ll be welcomed for breakfast or snacks any time of the year.

 Make Cranberry Crumb Loaves or Muffins